andrewyewcy/andrewyewcy.github.io/_posts/2023-06-22-MySQL-and-phpMyAdmin-on-Docker.md

 # Conclusion and Next Steps

 In this article, we explored how Docker containers can be used to conveniently setup MySQL and phpMyAdmin on a local computer without the need to deal with installation and dependencies.
 For now, the data is stored on the local computer.
 But, in the future when more data is acquired, the entire Docker setup can be packaged and hosted on cloud services like AWS, enabling scalability.
-In future articles, the Bixi rides data is loaded into the setup database for further cleaning and use in analysis, visualizations and machine learning models.
+In future articles, the Bixi rides data will be loaded into the setup database for further cleaning and use in analysis, visualizations and machine learning models.

 # Appendix